edgarbarney/halflife-planckepoch/Trinity - Entities.md

 ```

 Description:
-Spawns a spotlight in your level not unlike the flashlight, howe-
-ver be aware that it is not shadowed.
+Spawns a spotlight in your level not unlike the flashlight, however be aware that it is not shadowed.

 env_decal
 ===============